 EAT MORE PLANT-BASED MEALS

-One of the most significant expenses that you can encounter when buying different types of meal ingredients for the week would be the addition of animal-based foods.
+One of the most significant expenses you can encounter when buying different meal ingredients for the week would be the addition of animal-based foods.
 Foods like cheese and meat are generally more expensive than fresh produce like zucchini, carrots, and sweet potatoes.

-Clip grocery coupons from newspapers, weekend inserts, and any other place you can find them.
+Clip grocery coupons from newspapers, weekend inserts, and anywhere you can find them.
 Look out for what is on special at your supermarket or greengrocer.
 Then, create your meal plan according to the specials of the week or month.